cul-it/ct-patching-scanning/cloudformation/README.md

 Creates an S3 bucket with lifecycle (expiration) policy to hold output from scanning and patching tasks

+## 15-patch-baselines.yaml

+Creates patch baselines for Windows and several linux flavors.

+Set "Patch Group" = "cu-cit-cloud-team-patching" on instances which should use these patch baselines.

 ## 20-patching.yaml

 Creates Systems Manager Maintenance Windows, Tasks, etc. to implement a basic patching and patch scanning process.